ruchirawp/Sports_Betting_Bot/README.md

 ## 🏆 Incentives

-We created excitement by offering real-world prizes to top bettors.
+We created interest in our project by offering prizes to those who earned enough money through betting.
-The grand prize?
-A **Nintendo Switch!** 🎁
+The top prize was a Nintendo Switch!🎁

 ![Prizes Screenshot](./demo/prizes.PNG)